malakamahdy/malakamahdy/README.md

 ➮ 🔎 Aspiring digital forensics analyst

-➮ 💻 Currently working on projects using Python and SQL
+➮ 💻 Currently learning IT automation with Python

-➮ 💡 Developing a packet sniffer using Python
+➮ 💡 Developing a packet sniffer

 ➮ 📚 Studying network security and best practices